kubernetes/kops/docs/single-to-multi-master.md

     name: events
 ```

+If you are running etcd-manager (kops version >= 0.12), skip to step 5.

 ## 3 - Add a new master

 ### a - Add a new member to the etcd clusters